AutoParLLM: GNN-guided Context Generation for Zero-Shot Code Parallelization using LLMs: Approach

-We introduce OMPScore, a metric that enhances Rouge-L score evaluation for OpenMP directives through a combination of regular expressions and program analysis.
-OMPScore comprises four key modules designed to preprocess input, both candidate and reference directives, to provide improved arguments for Rouge-L score.
+Some characteristics of OpenMP directives and clauses challenge the evaluation using existing textual similarity metrics.
+To illustrate, consider Figure ~\ref{fig:ompScore}, where we have a candidate and a reference directive, each composed of multiple clauses.
+One characteristic pertains to the order of variables or operands within certain clauses, where variable rearrangements may not alter semantic meaning (e.g., \texttt{private(k,j,i)} is equivalent to \texttt{private(j,i,k)}).
+Another characteristic involves specific clause types where the order of elements significantly affects directive performance.
+For example, in Figure ~\ref{fig:ompScore}, the candidate directive's \texttt{reduction(z:+)} clause is considered a mismatch to the reference directive.
+In essence, OpenMP directives encompass both order-sensitive and order-insensitive clauses, making a uniform treatment of all clauses as either order-sensitive or order-insensitive inadequate for accurate scoring.
+We introduce \ourscore, a metric that enhances Rouge-L score evaluation for \ourscore \xspace directives through a combination of regular expressions and program analysis. \ourscore \xspace comprises four key modules designed to preprocess input, both candidate and reference directives, to provide improved arguments for the Rouge-L score.
 In the initial stage, the Masking module detects potential clauses or directives for updating.
 It does so by identifying clauses within OpenMP directives using regular expressions initiated by OpenMP keywords (e.g., \texttt{private}, \texttt{shared}, or \texttt{reduction}) followed by open/close parentheses.
 Subsequently, the second module categorizes all identified masked spans based on the first word within each span, thereby determining the clause type (e.g., \texttt{private}, \texttt{shared}, or \texttt{reduction}).
 In the third module, we update the clauses considering two factors related to element order within OpenMP clauses.
-For instance, the \texttt{private} clause in the directive undergoes a sorting action while the reduction clause remains unchanged.
+For instance, the \texttt{private} clause in the directive undergoes a sorting action while the \texttt{reduction} clause remains unchanged.
 To determine whether specific clause types are order-sensitive or order-insensitive, we refer to the official OpenMP documentation and articles\footnote{https://www.openmp.org/resources/tutorials-articles/}.
 For order-insensitive clause types, like the \texttt{private} clause, we alphabetically sort the elements within their respective element lists.
-Finally, in the fourth module, the updated candidate and reference directives serve as input for the Rouge-L scoring function, yielding the OMPScore, which quantifies the similarity between the candidate and reference directives.
+Finally, in the fourth module, the updated candidate and reference directives serve as input for the Rouge-L scoring function, yielding the \ourscore, quantifying the similarity between the candidate and reference.